anyproto/docs/use-cases-and-tutorials/organizing-notes/capture-simple-notes.md

    ![](<../../.gitbook/assets/image (3).png>) ![](<../../.gitbook/assets/image (4).png>)

 {% hint style="success" %}
 You can work with relations everywhere!
-Check out where and how you can also use Tags: [#adding-relations](../../self-onboarding/relation.md#adding-relations "mention")
+Check out where and how you can also use Tags: [#adding-relations](../../self-onboarding/relation.md#adding-relations "mention").
 {% endhint %}